meheedihasaan/meheedihasaan/README.md

 ### Hi 👋, I'm Mehedi Hasan
 #### A passionate Java Programmer
-Looking for an entry-level position as a Software Engineer in a dynamic firm that values my analytical and technical skills and provides scope for updating my knowledge.
+Looking for an entry-level position as a Software Engineer in a dynamic firm that values my analytical and technical skills and provides scope for updating my knowledge and skill.

 Skills: Java Core, Spring Boot, Hibernate, Swing, HTML, CSS, Bootstrap, JQuery